A Taste of Wild Things: Foraging for the First Foods of SpringJulie Daniluk, R.H.N. March 22, 2022

 2) Quick Tip: Use the leftover burdock slices for a salad, soup or stew.
 Just squeeze in a splash of lemon juice to preserve the root and keep it in the fridge for up to a week.

 John Robertson’s Sorrel Soup with Sour Cream

-John Robertson is the executive chef at The Big Carrot Natural Food Market (https://www.thebigcarrot.ca) where he focuses on organic and local ingredients.
-He has been a guest chef and student of The Little Black Bear Earth Wisdom Centre for more 10 years.
+John Robertson was formerly an executive chef at The Big Carrot Natural Food Market (https://www.thebigcarrot.ca) where he focused on organic and local ingredients.
+He was also a guest chef and student of Steven’s at The Sacred Gardener for more than 10 years.

 What better way to celebrate spring than by eating a bowl of bright green sorrel soup.
 Sorrel is a green similar to spinach, but with a noticeable sourness.
+It is a perennial herb that sprouts from the ground each spring.
 Pick sorrel while the leaves are young and tender.
 Not just for soup, sorrel is excellent in mixed salads.
 Make sure to wash the leaves thoroughly, drain and dry.

 - 1 pound sorrel leaves, washed and trimmed of stems